angelicacavalheiro/MyWallet-backend/README.md

 $ ntl -> start:dev
 ```

-In this case you need to adapt the routes that access the backend, on the front. because the current routes, access the production environment.
+In this case you need to adapt the URL that accesses the backend, in the frontend scripts.

 ##